 Hope you love this curried mung bean soup recipe as much as we do!

-I have another mung bean recipe heading your way soon 😉
+Fan of mung beans?
+There’s another mung bean recipe heading your way soon 😉

 Yellow Split Mung Bean Soup with Coconut Milk